mkeid/Feed-Forward-Style-Transfer/README.md

 #### Implementation Architecture

-A generative convolutional neural network was used with downsampling layers followed by [residual blocks](https://arxiv.org/abs/1512.03385) then upsampling by [deconvolutional](https://en.wikipedia.org/wiki/Deconvolution) layers.
+A generative convolutional neural network was used with downsampling layers followed by [residual blocks](https://arxiv.org/abs/1512.03385).
+This is followed by upsampling layers accomplished using [fractionally strided convolutions](https://arxiv.org/pdf/1605.06211v1.pdf), which has been incorrectly termed "deconvolution" in some publications.
 Normalization of inputs is performed to reducing internal covariate shift.

 For description of the generator's output, a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf) was used.
 It is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
 The VGG implementation was customized to accomodate the implementation requirements requirements and is of the 16-layer variety.